Humans ’see’ before they start reading anything and that forms the first impression.

 So your newsletter layout is important for user experience and conversions.
 It should be responsive, designed for skimmers and easy to use for you to implement.

-You can work smartly by “borrowing” from the best and latest layouts used by some of the successful newsletters.
-These are layouts that are unique, easy to navigate, and focused on providing memorable user experience.
+You can work smartly by “borrowing” from the best and latest newsletter layouts used by some of the successful newsletters.
+In this post, we explore the elements that make a newsletter design aesthetically pleasing, and helpful for conversion.
+These newsletter formats are unique, easy to navigate, and focused on providing memorable user experience.

 Without overwhelming you with the mammoth that is ‘newsletter layout’, we have broken down the layout into 4 main blocks.
 These can be designed individually but eventually have to look cohesive.
 These are: